Give the florists a miss and bring your loved one something more useful instead the next time you visit them in hospital.

-These can range from gifts that help them sleep better to gifts that keep them entertained and their minds occupied throughout the day.
+These can range from gifts that help them sleep better, to gifts that keep them entertained, help them stay comfortable, and keep their minds occupied throughout the day.

 And they will all play their part in helping your loved one to rest and get healthy again.